J-1 Visa Training And Development Jobs

 Check whether your role triggers the two-year home residency requirement

 Government-funded training programs and certain specialties can trigger the J-1 two-year home residency requirement under INA Section 212(e).
-Confirm with your designated sponsor before accepting an offer, since this affects future H-1B or immigrant visa eligibility.
+Confirm with your designated sponsor before accepting an offer, since this affects future H-1B visa or immigrant visa eligibility.

 Align your DS-2019 program dates with your host employer's onboarding